entrity/stackedit-computer-vision/papers-read/Detail/Detecting Visual Relationships with Deep Relational Netoworks.md

 The appearance and spatial features are concatenated and passed to DR-Net, along with appearance features of the individual objects.

-DR-Net is an MLP, where inputs are fed specifically to different layers in an attempt to approximate a CRF.
+DR-Net is an MLP, where inputs are fed specifically to different layers in an attempt to approximate a CRF, though it performs *better* than a CRF in their experiments.
 The aim of the design is specifically for relational modelling.

 Writers view DR-Net as unrolling an iterative approximation of a CRF, sort of how an RNN is unrolled.